Pet Tooth Extractions & Oral Surgery in St. George, UT

 What recovery looks like

-Most pets feel noticeably better within days — often friendlier, more playful, and eager to eat.
-We’ll typically recommend soft food for a short period and a follow-up to confirm the area has healed.
+Most pets feel noticeably better within days — often friendlier, more playful, and eager to eat, because the thing that hurt is finally gone.
+Plan on:

 If your dog or cat has a broken, loose, or painful tooth, please request an appointment through our contact page and our St. George team will help you plan the next step.